Anthony Gose

-Anthony Robert Gose (/goʊs/; born August 10, 1990) is an American professional baseball pitcher and outfielder in the Cleveland Guardians organization.
+Anthony Robert Gose (/goʊs/; born August 10, 1990) is an American professional baseball pitcher and outfielder for the Leones de Yucatán of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Detroit Tigers, and Cleveland Guardians.
 Originally an outfielder, Gose transitioned from a center fielder to a pitcher, following the 2016 season.
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays, Detroit Tigers, and the Cleveland Indians/Guardians.
+Pitching for the United States national team, he won a silver medal at the 2020 Summer Olympics and bronze medal at the 2024 WBSCPremier12.

 Early life

 Gose attended Bellflower High School in Bellflower, California.
 In his senior year, he had a .443 batting average, a .618 on-base percentage, and 31 stolen bases for the school's baseball team.
 He pitched for the team as well, throwing as fast as 97 mph.
 Gose also competed in track and field.
 He ran the 100 and 200 meter races, and the 4 × 100 and 4 × 400 meter relays.
 He also attended the Major League Baseball Urban Youth Academy in Compton, California.
-He received a scholarship to attend the University of Arizona to play college baseball with the Arizona Wildcats.
+He received a scholarship to play college baseball with the Arizona Wildcats.

 Career

 Philadelphia Phillies

 The Philadelphia Phillies drafted Gose in the second round, with the 51st overall selection, of the 2008 Major League Baseball Draft.
-He opted to sign with the Phillies, forgoing his college scholarship for a $772,000 signing bonus.
-Playing for the Lakewood BlueClaws of the Class A South Atlantic League (SAL) in 2009, he appeared in the SAL All-Star Game.
+He opted to sign with the Phillies, forgoing college for a $772,000 signing bonus.
+Playing for the Lakewood BlueClaws of the Single-A South Atlantic League (SAL) in 2009, he appeared in the SAL All-Star Game.
 His 76 stolen bases that season led all of minor league baseball.

-Gose began the 2010 season with the Clearwater Threshers of the Class A-Advanced Florida State League (FSL).
+Gose began the 2010 season with the Clearwater Threshers of the High-A Florida State League (FSL).
 He batted .263 with 4 home runs, 20 runs batted in (RBIs), 17 doubles, and 11 triples.